Drive sales on autopilot with ecommerce-focused featuresSee Features

-Omnisend has a free plan with the same full features that are available on all its paid plans, including automation and SMS marketing.
+On top of that, marketers on Omnisend’s Pro plan can enjoy free SMS credits equal to the price they pay for that plan.
+And unlike the two competitors here, Omnisend’s free plan includes the same full features that are available on its paid plans, including automation and SMS marketing.

-Drip has multiple integrations as well.
-They include Shopify, Shopify Plus, WooCommerce, and Magento.
+Drip offers more than 50 integrations including Shopify, Shopify Plus, WooCommerce, and Magento.
 While they don’t have BigCommerce, they do include Facebook, PayPal, and Outgrow.
-They offer over 50 integrations.

-Customer support remains an important part of any kind of service.
-When you’ve got your next big campaign ready to go, timing will be important.
+Customer support is an important part of any service, and timing is critical—especially if you’ve got your next big campaign ready to go.

 After all, nothing is worse than a support team on vacation on Black Friday, when you’re most likely to need them.

-When you do a comparison of Omnisend vs. Drip vs. Mailchimp, you see that Omnisend provides the most overall features compared to the price.
-For many, this would place Omnisend as the winner.
+A comparison of Omnisend vs. Drip vs. Mailchimp shows that Omnisend provides the most overall features for the price.

 One of the reasons for this is that Omnisend caters to small and medium businesses that need the tools made for enterprises.
-Each provides effective tools, but Omnisend provides the most features with the best value while giving you the most flexibility possible.
+Each platform provides effective tools, but Omnisend provides the most features with the best value while giving you the most flexibility.

-Keep in mind that each email marketing tool provides different features and angles, so it’s hard to declare any of these platforms as an absolute winner.
-In fact, you should determine which platform works for your unique set of challenges based on your needs and wants.
+However, each of these email marketing tools provides different features and primarily addresses a particular type of business, so it’s hard to declare any of these platforms as an absolute winner.
+Rather, you should determine which one best caters to your particular needs and wants before making a decision.

 No fluff, no spam, no corporate filler.
 Just a friendly letter, twice a month.